Thailand Retirement Visa 2026 (Bangkok & Chiang Mai) — Rules & Support

 Not maintaining the required bank balance at the right time

-The 800,000 THB rule has specific timing requirements.
-Many applicants have the funds available but not on the correct dates or for the required duration.
+The 800,000 THB rule has specific timing requirements — 3 months held after approval, then a 400,000 THB floor for the rest of the year.
 Immigration offices in Bangkok and Chiang Mai check this closely at renewal.

 Choosing the wrong visa type for your situation